valandro/prometheus-poc/README.md

 # Prometheus POC

 It's a POC `(Proof of concept)` using Prometheus to instrument an Spring Boot Application.
-Micrometer has to be used for handling the endpoint, because Prometheus client libraries has no longer compatibility with **Spring Boot 2.x**.
+Micrometer had to be used for handling the endpoint, because **Prometheus client libraries** has no longer compatibility with **Spring Boot 2.x**.

 ### Micrometer